kostafey/temporary-persistent/README.md

 temporary-persistent - easy way to switch temp buffers and keep them persistent.

-When you open your temp buffer you don't need to save it manually, it'll be saved automatically any time you kill this buffer or Emacs.
+When you open a temp buffer you don't need to save it manually, it'll be saved automatically any time you kill this buffer or Emacs.

 See also: [persistent-scratch](https://github.com/Fanael/persistent-scratch)